Deepwalker/trafaret/README.rst

 For simple checkers it will be just a string.
 For nested structures it will be `dict` instance.

-Contract
+Trafaret
 --------

-Base class for contracts.
-Use it to make new contracts.
+Base class for trafarets.
+Use it to make new trafarets.
 In derrived classes you need to implement `_check` or `_check_val` methods. `_check_val` must return value, `_check` must return `None` on success.